3 Phases of Soft Tissue Healing with Physical Therapy

 Third: The Remodeling Phase

-Healing is an individual process.
+No two people’s healing processes will look exactly alike.
 You may recover more quickly than a friend, for instance.

-- Rest –Take it easy to prevent further harm.
+- Rest – Take it easy to prevent further harm.

 - Massage therapy to improve flexibility and restore normal functioning